Please be advised: This show contains flashing lights, strobe lights, fog, and the appearance of firearms onstage.

 302 West 45th Street

 Between 8th Avenue & 9th Avenue

-A limited number of tickets for each performance will be sold via online lottery.
-Entries will be accepted at luckyseat.com.
+A limited number of $47.50 tickets for each performance will be sold via an online lottery.
+Visit luckyseat.com to enter.

 Moulin Rouge!
 The Musical is recommended for ages 12 and up.
 Children under 4 will not be admitted.
 Everyone requires a ticket for entry.↑ back to the top